apereo/cas/docs/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 ### Token

-The `token` type is also made for UI interactions, but for Javascript applications.
+The `token` type is also made for UI interactions as well as indirect non-interactive (i.e. Javascript) applications.

 - `/cas/oauth2.0/authorize?response_type=token&client_id=ID&redirect_uri=CALLBACK` returns the access token as an anchor parameter of the `CALLBACK` url.

 ### Resource Owner

-The resource owner password credentials grant type allows the OAuth client to directly send the user's credentials to the OAuth server.
+The `password` grant type allows the OAuth client to directly send the user's credentials to the OAuth server.

 - `/cas/oauth2.0/accessToken?grant_type=password&client_id=ID&username=USERNAME&password=PASSWORD` returns the access token.

 ### Refresh Token

-The refresh token grant type retrieves a new access token from a refresh token (emitted for a previous access token), when this previous access token is expired
+The refresh token grant type retrieves a new access token from a refresh token (emitted for a previous access token), when this previous access token is expired.

-- `/cas/oauth2.0/accessToken?grant_type=refresh_token&client_id=ID&client_secret=SECRET&refresh_token=REFRESH_TOKEN` returns the access token
+- `/cas/oauth2.0/accessToken?grant_type=refresh_token&client_id=ID&client_secret=SECRET&refresh_token=REFRESH_TOKEN` returns the access token.

-To get refresh tokens, the OAuth client must be configured to return refresh tokens (`generateRefreshToken` property).

-Notice that sensitive information (`client_secret`, `password` and `refresh_token`) should be sent via POST requests.

-## Add OAuth Clients
+## Register Clients

 Every OAuth client must be defined as a CAS service (notice the new *clientId* and *clientSecret* properties, specific to OAuth):